Kito-ZP/PowerShell-GUI/README.md

 -Terminate User<br/>
 -Managing AD groups<br/>
 In order to run the script, there are some place need to be edit<br/>
-I. Line 563 Edit "ChangePassword" to any password you want to setup as default password<br/>
+  -1.
+Line 563 Edit "ChangePassword" to any password you want to setup as default password<br/>
   After reset password, will turn on ChangePasswordAtLogon feature.<br/>
-II.
+  -2.
 Line 649 need to edit the DN for Moving Terminated User to specific container.<br/>
-III.
+  -3.
 Line 680 need to edit the DN for Moving Terminated PC to specific container.<br/>
 <br/>